patrickcamillo/patrickcamillo.com/content/english/about.md

 - Cooking some tasty food and;
 - Leatherworking and my complicated relationship with artistic processes.

-In principle, all my posts will have comments.
-I apologise for requiring a GitHub login to comment, but it's the best way I've found for now.
+In principle, all my posts will have comments, and they are "hosted" on Mastodon.
 It's always good to exchange ideas, so I really encourage you to say something about the posts you see.
-You can also chat to me directly via [email](mailto:patrick.camillo@outlook.com) or [Mastodon](https://mastodon.social/@patrickcamillo)!
+You can also chat to me directly via [email](mailto:patrick.camillo@outlook.com) or [Mastodon](https://mastodon.social/@patrickcamillo) directly!